 About Brenton Dickieson

 “A Pilgrim in Narnia” is a blog project in reading and talking about the work of C.S.
 Lewis, J.R.R.
-Tolkien, and the worlds they touched.
-As a "Faith, Fantasy, and Fiction" blog, we cover topics like children’s literature, apologetics and philosophy, myths and mythology, fantasy, theology, cultural critique, art and writing.
+Tolkien, the Inklings, L.M.
+Montgomery, and the worlds they created.
+As a "Faith, Fantasy, and Fiction" blog, we cover topics like children’s literature, myths and mythology, fantasy, science fiction, speculative fiction, poetry, theology, cultural criticism, art and writing.

-This blog includes my thoughts as I read through Lewis and Tolkien and reflect on my own life and culture.
-In this sense, I am a Pilgrim in Narnia--or Middle Earth, or Fairyland.
+This blog includes my thoughts as I read through my favourite writings and reflect on my own life and culture.
+In this sense, I am a Pilgrim in Narnia--or Middle Earth, or Fairyland, or Avonlea.
 I am often peeking inside of wardrobes, looking for magic bricks in urban alleys, or rooting through yard sale boxes for old rings.
 If something here captures your imagination, leave a comment, “like” a post, share with your friends, or sign up to receive Narnian Pilgrim posts in your email box.

-Brenton Dickieson is a father, husband, friend, university lecturer, and freelance writer from Prince Edward Island, Canada.
-You can follow him on Twitter, @BrentonDana.
+Brenton Dickieson (PhD, Chester) is a father, husband, friend, university lecturer, and freelance writer from Prince Edward Island, Canada.
+You can follow him:

 Thanks for reblogging this, Brenton!